opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 **Step 5:** Using MQTT client, a publisher published a topic.

-- Copy the topic path and fill into the **Topic to publish** field in MQTT client.
+- Copy the topic path and fill into the **Topic to subscribe** field in MQTT client.
 For example: *govtech-ndmrcHUWg/Topic-temperature*
 - Click **Subscribe** button
 - Subscriber is ready to receive data for this topic